FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/08-Azure-Policy/01-Overview/README.md

 - Launch remediation tasks for supported policies.

 Compliance results are available in the Azure portal and can also be queried programmatically.

 ---

+## Policy Initiatives

+A **Policy Initiative** (also called a **Policy Set Definition**) is a collection of multiple Policy Definitions managed as a single unit.

+Instead of assigning many individual policies, administrators can assign one Initiative that represents a common governance objective.

+Benefits include:

+- Simplified policy management.
+- Centralized compliance reporting.
+- Consistent governance across subscriptions.
+- Easier implementation of regulatory standards.

+Policy Initiatives are covered in detail in the next section of this roadmap.

+---